Introduction

 - Avoid Alcohol and Drugs: Limiting alcohol consumption and avoiding recreational drugs can positively impact your heart rate and overall health.

-What Causes a Low Resting Heart Rate?
+Causes of a Low Resting Heart Rate (Bradycardia)

 A low resting heart rate, otherwise known as bradycardia, can be triggered by different factors.
 These include: